tinybirdco/logs-explorer-template/README.md

 )
 ```

+The example above uses the [logs](./tinybird/datasources/logs.datasource) Data Source and schema in this template but you can use your own Data Source and schema, append logs and build your own logging analytics application.

-Check the [examples](./examples) folder for some examples of how to do this with different languages and `logs` schema.
+Check the [examples](./examples) folder for some examples of how to do this with different languages, services and schemas.

 ## Building a log aggregator with Vector